 For-cause audits are reactive, direct, and aimed to investigate or substantiate an allegation or complaint received by the Human Research Protection Program (HRPP).
 Allegations or complaints may be submitted to the HRPP through written correspondence, anonymous phone call, or other avenues.
 Information received from a sponsor, the FDA, a whistleblower, the IRB, IRB Chair, OPRS, an investigator, or a subject may all lead to a for-cause audit.
 Audits may also be initiated in response to protocol amendments, continuing reviews, and other submissions or communications with the IRB.
 Additionally, funding agencies may request a for-cause audit due to allegations of noncompliance, adverse events, or other causes of concern.

 Low-risk/ non-clinical studies rarely warrant a for-cause audit.
 A main goal of for-cause audits is to collect sufficient information for the IRB to determine a course of action on serious or continuing non-compliance or reported allegations and complaints.
-For-cause audits are conducted by IRB and OPRS personnel.
+For-cause audits are conducted by IRB and HRPP personnel.

 The IRB discussion of the allegation and subsequent determination are documented in the IRB meeting minutes.